 4 steps to get started with capacity planning

-Entrepreneurs' recurring problems: what are the hardest things that entrepreneurs face?
+Entrepreneurs' recurring problems: What are the hardest things that entrepreneurs face most often?

 From conversations with our clients, it is apparent that when planning capacity, they often face the following issues:

-Projects failing to be completed on budget or on time;
+• Projects that are not completed on budget or on time;

-Senior (more expensive) profiles who have to step in to save a project, causing the company to lose revenue.
+• Senior (more expensive) profiles have to step in to save a project, causing the company to lose revenue.

 Without tools, capacity planning is a very complex puzzle.
 That's why companies working on larger, long-term projects often use capacity management software, such as Teamleader Orbit.
 This helps to clarify planning, subtasks and milestones, making it easier to identify bottlenecks and take timely action.